shaisachs/origin-of-sadness/origin-of-sadness/origin-of-sadness.md

 "You mean the lyrics?
 I didn't even realize that there were any.
 I thought it was just a simple tune."
 Henry paused for a minute and leaned against the rake, dabbing at his forehead with the back of his hat.

-Sophie dropped the leaves she had gathered into the bag, wiping her hands against her jeans and frowning.
+Holly dropped the leaves she had gathered into the bag, wiping her hands against her jeans and frowning.
 "Well, maybe you and I don't know the words, but I'm sure that Stephie would have.
 She knew the words to every song."

 "Wow.
 That's a lot of songs!"